 Enabling faster exploration and decision-making for clinical trials

-Projected cost savings + external licensing revenue: ~$300M annually.
+Internal cost savings + external licensing revenue projected annually

 Analysis

-I joined three months after kickoff, inheriting a workshop, a competitive analysis, and early scoped MVP features.
-Early biostatistician involvement was limited—they were busy supporting COVID-19 trials—so I relied on:
+I joined three months after kickoff, inheriting a workshop, competitive analysis, and early scoped MVP features.
+Early biostatistician involvement was limited—they were busy supporting COVID-19 trials—so I filled gaps through targeted research:

-• Observational studies of how biostatisticians currently compared designs across legacy tools and email
+Observational studies of how biostatisticians compared designs across legacy tools and email

-Early wireframes my UX teammate and I assembled to understand current workflows across separate tools
+Early wireframes my UX teammate and I assembled in LucidChart to understand current workflows across separate tools

 Solutions

-My first deliverable was a simplified product workflow and lightweight IA covering:
+My first deliverable was a simplified product workflow covering:

 A clear, end-to-end view of how projects move from setup to output—used to align the team on what the MVP had to support.